mincho-js/mincho/CONTRIBUTING.md

 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.

-This document is intended for onboarding and is intended to clarify as much as possible.
+This document is intended for onboarding and aims to clarify as much as possible.

 You can use it as a reference for various guidelines and information, and PR comfortably.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note that we have a code of conduct.
+Follow it in all your interactions with the project.

 ### Code of Conduct